cables-gl/cables/doc/dev_embed_vars/dev_embed_vars.md

 }
 ```

+*Please Note: Variable names are case sensitive, so a variable with name `My Variable` is different to one with name `my variable`.*

 ### Listening to variable changes

 You can add a listener to a variable which gets called every time the variable changes: